csaea/challenges/bash_challenges.md

 0. In one terminal window, run `top` and take note of the total tasks running.
 1. In a second terminal, create a script that iterates over a `dd` command 1000 times to overload the system.
 2. Run script.
 3. Monitor CPU usage with `top` or `htop` to observe the resource consumption.
+(Warning!
+Your system may crash).
 4. Write a countermeasure script that limits the amount of processes that can run.
 5. Try running the first script again, and see if your second script is successful.